 - A birthday Fastpass badge.
 Details are a bit sketchy on this, but Disney says that the pass will be good for the birthday celebrant and up to five additional guests in his or her group.
 It will work on select attractions.
 While I'm not certain, I believe that guests will be able to enter the Fastpass lines of designated attractions immediately by showing the Fastpass badge.
 According to Disney, availability for the birthday Fastpass badges will be limited, especially after 11 a.m., as they will be distributed on a first-come, first-serve basis.
 Depending on the details (such as how many attractions the special Fastpass includes) and the number of people with whom you'll be visiting, this could be a great incentive, particularly on high-season, busy days at the parks.

-Is There More to Disney's "What Will You Celebrate" Event than Free Admission on Your Birthday?You betcha.
-Anticipating a captive horde of celebrants, Disney is offering all kinds of ways to celebrate.
-From special birthday balloons, to birthday-themed meals, all the way up to high-end add-ons such as specialty yacht cruises at Walt Disney World and exclusive spa treatments at Disneyland Resort, there will be no shortage of ways to keep the birthday wishes flowing.
-And while the free admission deal is for birthdays only, Disney is expanding its invitation list to include folks celebrating true love, triumphs, reunions, and first visits.
-The parks are offering tailored features as well as custom-designed options to help celebrants mark their special occasions.
+Was There More to Disney's "What Will You Celebrate" Event than Free Admission on Your Birthday?You betcha.
+Anticipating a captive horde of celebrants, Disney was offering all kinds of ways to celebrate.
+From special birthday balloons, to birthday-themed meals, all the way up to high-end add-ons such as specialty yacht cruises at Walt Disney World and exclusive spa treatments at Disneyland Resort, there was no shortage of ways to keep the birthday wishes flowing.
+And while the free admission deal was for birthdays only, Disney expanded its invitation list to include folks celebrating true love, triumphs, reunions, and first visits.
+The parks offered tailored features as well as custom-designed options to help celebrants mark their special occasions.

 And, of course, what's a celebration if nobody's there to celebrate with you?
 Disney knows birthday boys and girls will be bringing along their birthday posse--and all of them will be paying full fare.
 Further, a theme park visit built around a celebration virtually guarantees that those celebrating will want to mark the occasion by planning something special--and potentially costly--at the park (see "Is There More to Disney's 'What Will You Celebrate' Event" above).
 And lots of guests who take Disney up on its free admission offer will probably feel giddy enough to loosen their inhibitions about splurging on extra goodies.
 All in all, what may appear to be an extravagant offer is likely a shrewd move on Disney's part, especially in these difficult economic times.